 - Incomplete information; whether intentional or unintentional, in a world where information is gold fragmented or incomplete information can be a huge barrier to any team’s success.

 - Struggle for power and influence; power struggles are a common problem that can arise with individuals working together.
 There will always be those few individuals that would be in the game for power and glory and can get quite ruthless playing that game.

 Know thy solutions

 Effective conflict resolution comes from understanding the problem to the core.
 Only after the problem has been fully understood can proper solutions be proposed for the problem.
 Establish open communication lines between the people who are in conflict, coerce them to solve the conflict.
-Encourage people to be flexible and help them try to understand all point of views of any conflict.
+Encourage people to be flexible and help them try to understand all points of view of any conflict.